nmalvankar/cakephp-ex/README.md

 			mysql-1-2xbvk                      1/1     Running     0          48m
 			mysql-1-deploy                     0/1     Completed   0          48m

-4. Check the IP and port the cakephp-example service is running on:
+4. Check the IP and port the cakephp-example & mysql services are running on:

 		$ oc get svc